Life Library — Vocation

 Right and Wrong in the Workplace

-As Christians in the workplace, we face many moments of truth when we must decide whether or not we will live out our faith in actions.
+As Christians in the workplace, we face many moments of truth when we must decide whether we will live out our faith in actions.
 We cannot separate our faith life from our career.
-Our service through our vocations is an expression of our gratitude for God's grace.
+Our service through our vocations is an expression of our gratitude for God’s grace.

 Vocation: Fruit of the Liturgy

-In Luther's teaching on the dual existence of the Christian, we observe a connection with the teaching of the two governments or two kingdoms.
+In Martin Luther’s teaching on the dual existence of the Christian, we observe a connection with the teaching of the two governments or two kingdoms.
 The Christian does not seek to escape or withdraw from the world as in monasticism, but rather he lives out his calling in the particular place where God has located him.

 Your Family Vocation